EZ-Robotics/EZ-Template/ez-template-docs/tutorials/intake_control.md

 ```

 ## Using it in Autonomous
-Now that the motor is created in `subsystems.hpp` we can access it in our autonomous routines.
-It's used the same, where we'll set `intake` equal to something throughout our run.
+Because the motor is created in `subsystmes.hpp`, we can access is in autonomous exactly the same way!

 In the example below, the robot will start to intake after driving 6" and will stop once it's driven 24".
 The intake will not spin again until it starts to come back and will outtake until it's back where it started.
 ```cpp
 void intake_autonomous() {
   chassis.pid_drive_set(24_in, DRIVE_SPEED, true);